uqlibrary/technology-training/Python/python_intro.md

 This shows a plot in the IPython console.

-> In a python shell, you might have to use the `plt.show()` command to show the plot.
+> In a Python shell, you might have to use the `plt.show()` command to show the plot.

 We can style a plot with only a few characters: